Keeping You Safe During COVID-19

 If there’s one thing we’ve learned throughout the coronavirus pandemic, it’s that we’re all in this together.
-At Catholic Health we've returned more than 7,000 COVID-19 patients to their families.
+At Catholic Health we've returned approximately 10,000 COVID-19 patients to their families.
 Over that time, the award-winning doctors and nurses of Catholic Health have developed a keen understanding of best treatment strategies and safety protocols.
 The expert knowledge, superior technology and processes we‘ve instituted have made us highly effective at treating the coronavirus.

 Learn how we're responding to COVID-19 and keeping Long Islanders safe.

 Catholic Health fully supports the New York State vaccine mandate for all health care workers and will be implementing this directive with guidance from the NYS Department of Health.
 We are extremely proud of the heroic efforts displayed by our staff over the past 18 months and hope this latest move will continue to protect the health and safety of Long Islanders.

 Our emergency management team and hospital leaders have ensured we’re prepared for any surge that may come our way.
 We have the necessary stockpile of supplies and personal protective equipment for any situation.
 And, thanks to our group purchasing organization, we can easily steer supplies at one Catholic Health hospital to any of our others—which saves lives.

 Fast, Accurate Testing

 Catholic Health has invested heavily in testing equipment and supplies, and have continually tested and treated thousands of Long Islanders.